Training as a competitive differentiator

 With the new training method, recently hired drivers began to outperform drivers who had been there longer and been trained on the old system.
 After retraining the veteran drivers, the company began to see accident rates drastically decline, in some cases by as much as 50%.

 Today, the company incorporates data from Acadia into their high-level business intelligence metrics with the understanding that when drivers are trained properly, they will see fewer insurance claims and lower customer turnover.
-These are the metrics that help our customer earn new customers, making their Acadia training program an important market differentiator.
+These are the metrics that help our client earn new customers, making their Acadia training program an important market differentiator.

 Ready to crush your goals?